The Black Tower (Lupoff novel)

 The Black Tower is a novel by Richard A. Lupoff published by Bantam Books in 1988.

 Plot summary

-The Black Tower is the first book in Philip José Farmer's Dungeon series, taking place in a vast and mysterious world-size prison containing creatures from across time and space.
+The Black Tower is the first book in Philip José Farmer's Dungeon series, taking place in a mysterious prison the size of a world, which holds creatures found across both time and space.

 Reception

 J. Michael Caparula reviewed The Black Tower in Space Gamer/Fantasy Gamer No. 85.
-Caparula commented that "The book is fast and at times fun, but be warned that it is far from a complete work.
+Caparula commented: "The book is fast and at times fun, but be warned that it is far from a complete work.
 It seems to me that even novels that are part of a series should be able to stand on their own."